 Today we say goodbye to our host family and journey to Dharamsala, the Tibetan capital in exile since 1959 and home of His Holiness, the Dalai Lama.
 Dharamsala sits at an elevation of 6831 feet (2082 m).

 Day 9: Dalai Lama's Monastery, Dharamsala

 Today is a full day of sightseeing around McLeod Ganj.
-Sights include a visit to the Dalai Lama's Monastery and glimpses of his Holiness's house from outside.
+Sights include a visit to the Dalai Lama's Monastery and glimpses of his Holiness' house from outside.
 The area is home to many Tibetan exiles and we will have time to visit some of the many shops selling Tibetan crafts.
-Overnight in Mcleod Ganj, a suburb of Dharamsala.
+Overnight in McLeod Ganj, a suburb of Dharamsala.

 Day 10: To Naggar; Naggar Castle